- Risk Factors

 What is Mycobacterium marinum?

-Skin infections with Mycobacterium marinum in humans are relatively uncommon and are usually acquired from contact with aquariums or fish.
+Skin infections with Mycobacterium marinum in humans are relatively uncommon and are usually acquired from contact with the contents of aquariums or fish.
 Most infections occur following skin exposure to the bacteria through a small cut or skin scrape.
 The first signs of infection with M. marinum include a reddish or tan skin bump called a granuloma.
-Less commonly, a string or batch of the small reddish bumps crop up on the exposed body area in a classic pattern called sporotrichotic lymphangitis.
+Less commonly, a string or batch of small reddish bumps crops up on the exposed body area in a classic pattern called sporotrichotic lymphangitis.

 What are other names for Mycobacterium marinum infections?

-Some synonyms for Mycobacterium marinum skin infections include tropical fish granuloma, fish tank granuloma and fish tank granuloma.
+Some synonyms for Mycobacterium marinum skin infections include tropical fish granuloma, fish tank granuloma, and fish tank granuloma.

 How common is Mycobacterium marinum?